 Keep all appointments with your doctor and the laboratory.
-You should have a complete physical examination every year, including blood pressure measurements, breast and pelvic exams, and a Pap test.
+You should have a complete physical examination every year, including blood pressure measurements and breast and pelvic exams.
 Follow your doctor's directions for examining your breasts; report any lumps immediately.

-Before you have any laboratory tests, tell the laboratory personnel that you use ethinyl estradiol and norelgestromin contraceptive patch, as this medication may interfere with some laboratory tests.
+Before you have any laboratory tests, tell the laboratory personnel that you use an estrogen and progestin contraceptive patch, as this medication may interfere with some laboratory tests.

 Do not let anyone else use your medication.
 Ask your pharmacist any questions you have about refilling your prescription.